DETAILED ACTION

 d) generating, by the merchant-end device executing the first AI assistant software program, the service-related data using the header information and the content information; and

-The additional elements recited in claims 1 merely invoke such elements as a tool to perform the abstract idea and generally link the use of the abstract idea to a particular technological environment of AI assistant software programs and computers (see MPEP 2106.05(f) and MPEP 2106.05(h).
-These additional elements are described at a high level in Applicant’s specification without any meaningful detail about their structure or configuration (see Fig. 1, ¶¶0016-0027).
+The additional elements recited in claim 1 merely invoke such elements as a tool to perform the abstract idea and generally link the use of the abstract idea to a particular technological environment of artificial intelligence and servers (see MPEP 2106.05(f) and MPEP 2106.05(h).
+These additional elements are described at a high level in Applicant’s specification without any meaningful detail about their structure or configuration (see Fig. 1 and ¶¶0016-0027).

 Step 2B

-As noted above, while the recitation of the additional elements in independent claims 1 are acknowledged, claims 1 merely invoke such additional elements as a tool to perform the abstract idea and generally link the use of the abstract idea to a particular technological environment (see MPEP 2106.05(f) and MPEP 2106.05(h)).
+As noted above, while the recitation of the additional elements in independent claim 1 are acknowledged, claim 1 merely invoke such additional elements as a tool to perform the abstract idea and generally link the use of the abstract idea to a particular technological environment (see MPEP 2106.05(f) and MPEP 2106.05(h)).

-Dependent claims 2-4 and 8 when analyzed as a whole, are held to be patent ineligible under 35 U.S.C.
+Dependent claims 2, 4 and 8 when analyzed as a whole, are held to be patent ineligible under 35 U.S.C.
 101 because they do not add “significantly more” to the abstract idea.
-More specifically, dependent claims 2-4 and 8 merely further define the abstract limitations of claims 1 or provide further embellishments of the limitations recited in independent claims 1.
-Claims 2-4 and 8 do not introduce any further additional elements.
-Thus, dependent claims 2-4 and 8 are ineligible.
+More specifically, dependent claims 2, 4 and 8 merely further define the abstract limitations of claim 1 or provide further embellishments of the limitations recited in independent claim 1.
+Claims 2, 4 and 8 do not introduce any further additional elements.
+Thus, dependent claims 2, 4 and 8 are ineligible.

-Furthermore, it is noted that certain dependent claims recite additional elements supplemental to those recited in independent claims 1: a client-end device (Claims 5-7), a second AI assistant software program (5 and 6), a third party application (Claim 6), and a digital signature (claim 9).
+Furthermore, it is noted that certain dependent claims recite additional elements supplemental to those recited in independent claim 1: a client-end device (claims 5-7), second AI assistant software program (claims 5 and 6), a third party application (claim 6), and a digital signature (claim 9).
 However, these elements do not integrate the abstract idea into a practical application because they merely amount to using a computer to apply the abstract idea to a particular technological environment or field of use and thus do not act to integrate the abstract idea into a practical application of the abstract idea.
 Additionally, the additional elements do not amount to significantly more because they merely amount to using a computer to apply the abstract idea and amount to no more than a general link of the use of the abstract idea to a particular technological environment.

 Thus, dependent claims 5-7 and 9 are ineligible.